 History and architecture of Vinh Trang Pagoda

 Vinh Trang is the best-known Buddhist pagoda in the Mekong Delta.
-The pagoda was built in the early 19th century by the endeavours of Mr and Mrs Bùi Công Đạt.
+The pagoda was built in the early 19th century by the endeavors of Mr. and Mrs. Bùi Công Đạt.
 At first, the pagoda was only a simple cottage.

-In 1894, monk Thich Hue Dang from Giac Lam Pagoda (old Gia Dinh, currently Ho Chi Minh City) returned to the abbot to organise the construction of a great pagoda.
+In 1894, monk Thich Hue Dang from Giac Lam Pagoda (in old Gia Dinh, now Ho Chi Minh City) returned to the abbot to organize the construction of a large pagoda.
 To date, the pagoda has been restored multiple times by various monks, especially in 1907 and 1930, including the main hall, the three-arched entrances, and the patriarch hall.

 Vinh Trang Pagoda